- Choose your courses

 Undergraduate Academic Coaching

-Our Academic Coaches, Dr. Glenn and Professor Wavelet are here to help you develop test-taking skills, organizational skills, and to help you put your learning into the context of nursing.
+Our Academic Coaches, Dr. Glenn and Dr. Mullins are here to help you develop test-taking skills, organizational skills, and to help you put your learning into the context of nursing.
 Please follow the links below to make an appointment with them.

 The academic policies and definitions listed below constitute answers to some of the most frequently asked questions regarding University and school policies and guidelines, which are outlined in-depth in the University Bulletin under University Regulations or the School of Nursing policies sections.